 Hooters Fried Pickles Recipe FAQ

 Can I make pickle chips ahead of time?

 That really comes down to preference based on flavor and size.
-I prefer dill hamburger slices with the ridges and get good results from both Vlasic and the Great Value (Walmart) brand.
+I prefer dill slices with the ridges, and have the best results with either Vlasic or the Walmart Great Value brand.

 Can I make this recipe with spears instead?

 Yes, but you will need to adjust the cook time to accommodate the larger size and thickness.
-It might also be a good idea to double dredge them so the balance of pickle to batter is just right.
+It might also be a good idea to double dredge them in flour.
+This way, the balance of pickle to batter will be just right.